andyp1223/Project1-Group3/README.md

 [Top Recipes](https://andyp1223.github.io/Project1-Group3/)

 ## Refactors:
-With the functionality of APIs through JavaScript, Top Recipes uses event listener to search for recipes.
+With the functionality of APIs through JavaScript, Top Recipes uses event listeners to search for recipes.

-Results are then displayed towards the bottom of the page giving you a variery of choices.
+Results are then displayed towards the bottom of the page giving you a variety of choices.
 Once you click on your choice it will take you to a second page where you will see the recipe instructions.

-Second page gives you a list of ingridients, as well as cooking instructions and wine pairing for meals that apply.
+Second page gives you a list of ingredients, as well as cooking instructions and wine pairing for meals that apply.

 Quiniwine widget is a tool in place for your wine search.